PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 [Repl.it](https://repl.it/repls/SlategreyGloomyLava).
 The learning curve is shorter with this approach, and no installations are required.

-For the moment, we recommend that you either use an online Python engine, or simply postpone your decision until later.
+For the moment, we recommend that you either use IDLE or an online Python engine.
 We will return to the IDE topic in the chapter titled, *The Python Ecosystem*.
 At that time, you'll understand why we suggest you delay this decision.